OpenDriveLab/DriveAGI/README.md

 - **Complete Video list** (under YouTube license): [google sheet link](https://docs.google.com/spreadsheets/d/1bHWWP_VXeEe5UzIG-QgKFBdH7mNlSC4GFSJkEhFnt2I/edit#gid=0)
   - The downloaded raw videos (`mostly 1080P`) consumes about `3 TB` storage space.
 However, these hour-long videos cannot be directly applied for model training as they are extremely memory consuming.
   - Therefore, we process them into conseductive images which are more flexible and efficient to load during training.
 Processed images consumes about `24 TB` storage space in total.
-- **Downloading and processing script**: will be released this week
+- **Data downloading and processing script**: will be released this week
 - **Language annotation for OpenDV-YouTube**: will be released this week